 There’s mounting evidence that certain nutritional therapies can reduce inflammation in Crohn’s disease.
-At the IBD Program, we embrace nutritional therapies and help families decide whether this type of treatment is right for their child and how to use it.
+At the IBD Center, we embrace nutritional therapies and help families decide whether this type of treatment is right for their child and how to use it.

-The program team can give you details and resources about the options.
+The center team can give you details and resources about the options.
 We work with you to decide the best ways to track your child’s progress and tell whether the therapy is working for them.

 Surgery for Inflammatory Bowel Disease